Gavi Gangadhareshwara Temple

-Gavi Gangadhareshwara Temple also Gavipuram Cave Temple, an example of Indian rock-cut architecture, is located in Bangalore in the state of Karnataka in India.
+Gavi Gangadhareshwara Temple, or Sri Gangaadhareshwara, also Gavipuram Cave Temple, an example of Indian rock-cut architecture, is located in Bengaluru in the state of Karnataka in India.
 The temple is famous for its mysterious stone discs in the forecourt and the exact planning allowing the sun to shine on the shrine during certain time of the year.
 It was built in the 16th century by Kempe Gowda I, the founder of the city.

-Temple
+Temple history

-This cave temple dedicated to Shiva in Bengaluru is a well visited temple.
-Built by Gautama Maharshi and Bharadwaja Muni in Vedic period.
-Renovated in the 16th century AD by Kempe Gowda, the founder of Bengaluru, Temple Gavi Gangadhareshwara is an architectural marvel that attracts the faithful by the hordes.
-One of the oldest temples in Bengaluru, Gavi Gangadhareshwara temple was built by Kempe Gowda in recognition after being released from prison of five years by Rama Raya.
-There are other idols inside including idol of Agnimurthi having two heads, seven hands and three legs.
-Those who worship this deity believe it will cure one of the defects of the eye.
-The temple is also known for its four monolithic pillars, representing Damaru, Trishul and two fans on the patio.
+This cave temple dedicated to Shiva.
+It is believed to have been built by Gautama Maharishi and Bharadwaja Muni in the Vedic period.
+It was later renovated in the 16th century CE by Kempe Gowda, the founder of Bengaluru.

+One of the oldest temples in Bengaluru, Gavi Gangadhareshwara temple was built by Kempe Gowda in recognition after being released from a prison term of five years by Rama Raya.
+The temple Gavi is an architectural marvel that attracts the faithful by the hordes.

+Temple architecture

 Built in a natural cave in Gavipuram, the temple is dedicated to Lord Shiva and cut into a monolithic stone.
 The courtyard of the temple contains several monolithic sculptures.
 The main attractions of Gavi Gangadhareshvara temple are two granite pillars that support the giant disk of the sun and moon, and two pillars having several carvings of Nandi in a sitting posture at the top.

-On the occasion of Makar Sankranti, the temple witnesses a unique phenomenon in the evening where sunlight passes through an arc between the horns of Nandi and falls directly on the linga inside the cave and illuminating the interior idol.
+The temple is also known for its four monolithic pillars, representing Damaru, Trishul and two large circular discs on the patio.

-Two paintings dated 1 May 1792 AD by Thomas and William Daniell brothers shows that the temple has gone through some construction work with new walls and enclosures.
+Two paintings dated 1 May 1792 CE by Thomas and William Daniell brothers shows that the temple has gone through some construction work with new walls and enclosures.